redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 }
 ```

-In the same folder, we also have this existing FindBookQuery:
+In the same folder, we also have this existing `FindBookQuery`:

 ```php
 // src/BookStore/Application/Query/FindBookQuery.php